dnv-opensource/maritime-schema/index.md

 **maritime-schema** is a DNV initiative that establishes open formats and interfaces for collision avoidance testing, enabling industry collaboration in the field of Autonomous and Remotely Operated Ships.

-The goal is to enable industry partners to share maritime traffic situations, and collision avoidance manuevers (or solutions) to these.
+The goal is to enable industry partners to share maritime traffic situations, and the resulting collision avoidance maneuvers to these situations.

 The following schemas / file formats are defined within the maritime-schema: